entando-k8s/entando-helm-quickstart/README.md

 This quickstart uses Entando's standard Wildfly image.

+# Prerequisites

+  - You have installed either the Openshift client oc or the Kubernetes client kubectl locally
+  - You have access to an Openshift or Kubernetes cluster, with a sandbox namespace/project you have admin access to.
+In subsequent instructions we will refer to this namespace as '[your-sandbox-namespace]'
+  - The Entando K8S Custom Resource Definitions have been registered on your Kubernetes Cluster.
+For more information, you can consult these [instructions](https://github.com/entando-k8s/entando-k8s-custom-model/blob/master/src/main/resources/crd/README.md).
+  - You have installed Helm, ideally the Helm 2 client without Tiller

 # Steps to deploy to Openshift/Kubernetes

 In the values.yaml file you need to update the configuration for your environment and deployment.